FAFSA FAQs

 My family is dealing with large medical bills; will that affect my financial aid?

-If a parent has 529 college savings plans set up for multiple children, some of whom are not in college yet, do they need to report the value of all those 529 plans or just the amount of the plan established for the student listed on the FAFSA?
+If a parent has 529 college savings plans set up for multiple children, do they need to report the value of all those 529 plans on the FAFSA?

 TAP

 Yes!
-You can apply for TAP at the end of the FAFSA on the confirmation page, provided you listed a NYS college.
+You can apply for TAP at the end of the FAFSA on the confirmation page, provided your college list has at least one NYS school.
 Look for the link, which will take you directly to the TAP online application.

 If your FAFSA information indicates you may be eligible for TAP, you will receive an email from HESC within 3 to 5 business days with a link to the online TAP application.